-This flower petal shows that one half of it has been burnished.
+This flower petal shows that the left half of it has been burnished.
 The blending technique with the colorless blender pencil produced a beautiful gradient and painted look.

 You don’t have to use the blender to burnish if you don’t wish to.
 You can use your colors or white to burnish as well.
 But just understand the effects of each.

-Applying white may lighten or slightly wash out your colors – if that’s what you want, that’s OK, though.
-Using the colors to burnish may slightly alter the color mixes you’ve worked hard to achieve.
+Applying white may lighten or slightly wash out your colors—if that’s what you want, that’s OK, though.
+Using colors to burnish may slightly alter the color mixes you’ve worked hard to achieve.
 But again, if you’re OK with that alteration, that’s fine.